-- 1. Verbally or physically threatened, harassed or hazed a school employee or another student directly or by the use of social media. - 2.
-Not immediately left an event where alcoholic beverages and/or drugs were being served and/or consumed by minors - 3.
+- 1. Not immediately left an event where alcoholic beverages and/or drugs were being served and/or consumed by minors - 2.
 Used or have in possession alcohol or tobacco in any form.
-Including e-cigarettes or look-alikes. - 4.
-Possessed or used controlled substances as they are defined by the Code of Iowa, without legal prescription, and with knowledge, intent, and control thereof - 5.
-Committed theft, vandalism, or other serious offenses, as to make the student, as determined by a school administrator, unworthy to represent the ideals and standards of Dunkerton Community Schools are in violation of the Good Conduct Policy.
+Including e-cigarettes or look-alikes. - 3.
+Possessed or used controlled substances as they are defined by the Code of Iowa, without legal prescription, and with knowledge, intent, and control thereof - 4.
+Committed theft, vandalism, or other serious offenses including founded cases of bullying and harassment, as to make the student, as determined by a school administrator, unworthy to represent the ideals and standards of Dunkerton Community Schools are in violation of the Good Conduct Policy.